gabrielbouleau/seasonal-switches-lemming/README.md

 # seasonal-switches-lemming

-This README file contain the information required to reproduce the result of the paper "SIMPLE SEASONAL SWITCHES IN FOOD WEB COMPOSITION UNVEIL THE COMPLEXITY OF AN ARCTIC PREDATOR-PREY SYSTEM" This paper is available here [Link to publication].
+This README file contain the information required to reproduce the result of the paper "Simple seasonal switches in food web composition unveil the complexity of an Arctic predatory-prey system" This paper is available here [Link to publication].

 ## Authors